-For the computation of the DNI (direct normal irradiance) in the SOLEMI database, the following equation is used:
+For the computation of the BNI (beam or direct normal irradiance) in the SOLEMI database, the following equation is used:

-$$DNI = DNI{clear} exp(a n)$$
+$$BNI = BNI{clear} exp(a n) (3.4)$$

 The model of irradiance for clear-sky used for HelioClim is that of the European Solar Radiation Atlas (ESRA); the clear-sky model for SOLEMI (Hoyer-Klick et al., 2016) is the model of Bird (Bird and Hulstrom, 1981) as later been modified by Iqbal (1983) as Model C. Their inputs are discussed in further sections.